 Having an easy to use web interface with an intuitive flow makes a big difference for people with cognitive disabilities, as they may have trouble processing information, learning new things, or concentrating.
 Intuitive pages have a clear structure, navigating left to right and top to bottom.
 The content should be clear and precise, and should use easy to understand language.

 Since we started building the product, we have been making consistent efforts to ensure ArcGIS StoryMaps is easy to understand for everyone, including people with cognitive disabilities.
 Within our builder, we offer clear, simple menus for selecting themes, accent colors, and basemaps.
+We have added Verdana Pro font in the theme builder which has improved readability that may help many people with dyslexia.
 We continually strive for an easy to use interface in the builder and published stories, ensuring our product is accessible to the widest range of people possible.

 There is a wide range of vision disabilities, from color blindness to light and movement sensitivities, obstructed vision, low vision, or no vision.
 For those with color blindness, the color contrast of UI elements should conform to the standards defined by the Web Content Accessibility Guidelines.
 What’s more, information should not rely on color alone for meaning – for instance, if a link is a different color than the surrounding text, it should also have an underline or other non-color indicator that it is a link.
 For those with sensitivity to light and movement, web page designers should consider reducing animation effects, offering a dark mode, or providing a simplified reading experience.
 For partially sighted users, related UI components should be tightly grouped together, so that users who rely on magnification can still see related elements in the same small area.
 For non-sighted users, screen reader assistive technology software is available.